MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 [Semantic versioning](https://semver.org/) is best known and most widely adopted convention for versioning software.
 If you aren't familiar with it, [read up on it before continuing](https://semver.org/).

-Once you start implementing semantic versioning for a project, you start to realize that you have given yourself a ton of manual work.
-Not only on first setup, but every time you release a new version of your software.
+Once you start implementing semantic versioning for a project, you realize that you have just given yourself a small check list of items to go through for every release:

-You need to:

-* Manage and think about when you should bump versions, bumping from the last released version

-* Think about which part of your version to bump (major, minor or patch)
+* Look through the pull requests since last release and determine if this will be a *major*, *minor* or *patch* release

+* Decide on the new version number based on the changes and the current version number

-* Store your versioned artifacts somewhere, for example using [Github Releases](https://help.github.com/articles/creating-releases/) or uploading them to a [NuGet repository](https://www.nuget.org)
+* Name your artifacts somewhere with the new version number and store them somewhere, for example using [Github Releases](https://help.github.com/articles/creating-releases/) or uploading them to a [NuGet repository](https://www.nuget.org)

 * Keep a [changelog](https://keepachangelog.com/en/1.0.0/) so your users know what is different between versions of your software

-Let's have a look how we can meet all of my requirements above, and the additional one that we don't want to do any manual work when we create a new release.
+Let's have a look how we can avoid having to go through a check list for every release, by handling this automatically in our Continuous Integration tool.

 > :loudspeaker: Want to know when more posts like this come out?
 [Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) :loudspeaker: